Nikon D1 vs Canon T5

 Both the D1 and the T5 have been discontinued, but can regularly be found used on eBay.
 The D1 was replaced by the Nikon D1X, while the T5 was followed by the Canon T6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Canon websites.

 Review summary: Nikon D1 vs Canon T5

 So how do things add up?
 Which of the two cameras – the Nikon D1 or the Canon T5 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Nikon D1:

 - More complete view: Has a viewfinder with a larger field of view (96% vs 95%).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.53x vs 0.50x).